 After well servicing is completed, reattach the chains to the cranks as previously described.
 Unchain the drum, disengage the pawl and release the brake.
 Slowly lift the cranks until the beam is in a near horizontal position as before.
-Set the brake, engage the pawl and chain the drum.
-Remove the chain from the cranks and re-attach to the horsehead.
-Reinstall and check the alignment of the horsehead as described in Procedure 5.29 and 5.30 of this manual.
+Set the brake, engage the pawl, chain the drum and lockout/tagout all energy sources.
+Remove the chain from the cranks and reattach to the horsehead.
+Reinstall and check the alignment of the horsehead as described in Procedure 5.25 and 5.26 of this manual.

-WARNING: The safety bar, hinge pin and/or the latch bolt must be installed and tightened at all times except during horsehead removal.

-9.4 PUTTING THE UNIT INTO OPERATION
+- WARNING: The safety bar, hinge pin and/or the latch bolt must be installed and tightened at all times except during horsehead removal. - 9.4 PUTTING THE UNIT INTO OPERATION